catalogicsoftware/velero_block/site/content/docs/main/file-system-backup.md

 3. Velero then creates a `PodVolumeBackup` custom resource per volume listed in the pod annotation
 4. The main Velero process now waits for the `PodVolumeBackup` resources to complete or fail
 5. Meanwhile, each `PodVolumeBackup` is handled by the controller on the appropriate node, which:
-    - has a hostPath volume mount of `/var/lib/kubelet/pods` to access the pod volume data
+    - has a hostPath volume mount of `/var/lib/kubelet/pods` and `/var/lib/kubelet/plugins` to access the pod volume data
     - finds the pod volume's subdirectory within the above volume
     - based on the path selection, Velero invokes restic or kopia for backup
     - updates the status of the custom resource to `Completed` or `Failed`